Kids' Mental Health:

 Elementary School-Age Children & Preteens

 Jaziel and Stephen, 8 and 13 years old, recall how their mom Kristel kept them hopeful through hard times.
 Charlotte, 12, and her parents describe how the pandemic affected their family.
 Charlotte’s friend, Victoria, describes how she stays positive.
 An expert from Mass General Hospital draws on lessons from their experience.

 Megan, 13, and Cedric, 17, tell how missing out on activities left them feeling isolated.
 Discovering their strengths, and frank talks with their parents, helped them cope and built their resilience.
 Mental health experts from McLean Hospital and Mass General Hospital point out what works.

 Dr. Ian Gotlib, Director, Stanford Neurodevelopment, Affect, and Psychopathology (SNAP) Laboratory, discusses his research showing physical changes in teens’ brains due to pandemic stress.
 Watch: 9 minutes.
 Read transcript.

 About Jeanne Blake

-Jeanne Blake is the creator of The Pandemic and Kids’ Mental Health.
+Jeanne Blake is the creator of Kids’ Mental Health: Lessons from the Pandemic.
 She is the CEO of Blake Works, an executive leadership communication firm.
 Jeanne is an executive advisor and coach, author, and former award-winning medical television journalist.
 She is an honorary trustee at McLean Hospital, Harvard’s largest psychiatric teaching hospital.
 Jeanne has appeared on Oprah, the Today Show, CNN, and been featured on NPR and Bloomberg Radio.

-“We truly appreciate the opportunity to share The Pandemic and Kids' Mental Health with our attorneys and staff.
-This valuable resource provides practical guidance that can be applied in our current circumstance and across the parenting journey.”
+“We truly appreciate the opportunity to share Kids' Mental Health: Lessons from the Pandemic with our attorneys and staff.
+This valuable resource has provided them with practical guidance that can be applied across the parenting journey.”

 Chief Talent & Equity Officer